Effect of weight on the horse's back - Part 2

 Don’t poke the horse in the belly to check out tree and saddle fit.
 They don’t normally round under a rider or saddle.
 (That isn’t a true mimic of collection anyway.)

-Fitting the standing back isn’t out of line, knowing the changes, while measureable, aren’t huge.
+Fitting the standing back isn’t out of line, knowing that the changes, while measurable, aren’t huge.

 And if you’re asked if you want a little too much or a little too little rock – go for the extra.
 Poking the loin and shoulders is a lot worse on the horse than the back end of the saddle lifting off a bit, decreasing surface area and increasing the Pressure a bit.